 Arizona employers must also comply with federal minimum wage laws, which currently sets the federal minimum wage at $7.25.
 See FLSA: Minimum Wage.

 If an employer chooses to pay employees minimum wage, the employer must pay those employees in accordance with the minimum wage law, either federal or state, that results in the employees being paid the higher wage.
 In most instances in Arizona, the Arizona minimum wage will apply as it generally guarantees a higher wage rate for employees than federal law.

 Tip minimum wage

-Arizona’s current minimum wage for tipped employees is $4.90.
-AZ Statute 23-363(C) In addition to paying this wage, employers must ensure that tipped employees are paid the regular minimum wage rate of $7.90 when the tipped wage rate is combined with tips received.
+Arizona allows employers to take a $3.00 tip credit towards its minimum wage obligation for tipped employees.
+AZ Statute 23-363(C) When taking the tipped credit, employers must ensure that tipped employees are paid the regular minimum wage rate when the tipped wage rate is combined with tips received.
 If the tipped wage plus tips does not meet the regular minimum wage threshold, the employer is required to make up the difference.
 AZ Statute 23-363; AZ Admin.
 Code R20-5-1206(B)

 Employers may only pay the tipped minimum wage to employees who customarily and regularly receive tips or gratuities from customers and if the employee receives the tip free of the employer’s control as to how the tip may be used.
 AZ Statute 23-363(C); AZ Admin.
 Code R20-5-1207(B)(1)-(2) Employees are considered to receive tips customarily and regularly if they receive tips on a consistent and recurrent basis that is more than occasional but can be less than constant.
 Examples of occupations that typically qualify for tipped wage rate include, but are not limited to, waiters, waitresses, bellhops, busboys, car wash attendants, hairdressers, barbers, valets, and service bartenders.
 AZ Admin.
 Code R20-5-1207(A)